 PROGRAMS OF THE BOY SCOUTS OF AMERICA

-- Cub Scouting is a family and home-centered program for boys who are in the second grade (or age 8).
-The Motto is "Do Your Best."
+- Cub Scouting is a family and home-centered program for boys and girls who are in the first grade through fourth grade.

-- Venturing is a new program for coed, teenage groups that focuses on outdoor and hobby activities as well as peer leadership.
+- Venturing is a program for coed, teenage groups that focus on outdoor and hobby activities as well as peer leadership.

 - Learning for Life is a school-based program delivered in the classroom at elementary, middle school and high school ages, as well as programs for special needs students.

-Exploring - a part of the Learning for Life program is for young men and women, ages 14-20, which provides realistic opportunities to explore career choices and other vocational opportunities.
+- Exploring - a part of the Learning for Life program, is for young men and women, ages 14-20, which provides real opportunities to explore career choices and other vocational opportunities.
 This is accomplished in association with business and community partners as well as local school systems.

 CHARTERED ORGANIZATIONS, UNITS AND MEMBERSHIP